SaidYein/CountryInfo/README.md

 <p><strong>Land Inspector</strong> app is created by Html CSS and JavaScript.
 In this app, we use API to get and render basic data about a country and its neighbors by entering a value to input field on the screen</p>
 <image src="./public/screenshot.png"></image>

+### Demo

+<p>Do you know what are the bordering countries of Japan?
+What is the population of Russia?
+Which currency does Ghana use? <strong><a href="https://saidyein.github.io/CountryInfo/">LandInspector</a></strong> answers all these questions in a sec.
+Give it a try!

+<a href= "https://saidyein.github.io/CountryInfo/"> Land Inspector App</a>

 ### Features

 - This is a single page application